jackyzha0/jackyzha0.github.io/content/thoughts/taste.md

 ## Creation and Research
 It is this taste that is so important in [[thoughts/independent research]].
 Without taste, one cannot carve out their own [[thoughts/iconic space]].

 > Creation is the act of bringing something nonexistent into reality.
 You have to have strong opinions about how the world should work.
-You have to think that things should be a certain way, that you prefer this color over that, this form of walking over another, this sense of beauty over theirs, this way of approaching the world over some other.
+You have to think that things should be a certain way, that you prefer this color over that, this form of [[thoughts/walking|walking]] over another, this sense of beauty over theirs, this way of approaching the world over some other.
 Taste gives you the capability and the urgency to imagine.
 >
 > (Spencer, *[creative seeing](https://spencerchang.substack.com/p/creative-seeing)*)